 Good Samaritan Chapel

+If the vision of this sacred space moves you, we invite you to help us reach this final goal.
 To make a gift to the Good Samaritan Chapel project, please call (937) 208-4623 or click here.

 .